 Pension insurance (Rentenversicherung)

 And finally, let’s talk about the pension.
 Most self-employed people do not need pension insurance.
-This social security contribution really only applies to a few professions, like craftsmen, contractors, and teachers.
+This social security contribution only applies to a few professions, like craftsmen, contractors, and teachers.

 In every case, you should check with your local Rentenversicherung (Germany’s pension insurance provider).
 There’s one in every city.
 If you’re exempt from paying contributions, go here to get written confirmation.
 The department is called “Clearingstelle”.
 Even though it’s uncommon to need pension insurance, the government is very strict about this.